chug2k/Instructor-Syllabus/whiteboarding/pd-week-tech-interviews.md

 - Can you modify React props?

 **Topic: Frontend Development/JavaScript**
+- What’s the difference between a variable that is null, undefined, or undeclared in JavaScript?
 - What is a closure?
 - Does JavaScript support asynchronous operations?
+- What is “hoisting” in JavaScript?
+- What are the possible states of a JavaScript promise?
+- What is the difference between a function utilizing the fat arrow and using the JavaScript keyword function?

 **Topic: UX/UI/Design/Accessibility**
 - What technologies can be used to create responsive design?